Can Scoliosis Cause Arthritis?

 Radicular Symptoms

 As a result of the thinning discs, joint inflammation, and spinal curvature, one or more never roots could become impinged and cause radicular symptoms.
-Hence, these symptoms usually occur on one side of the body and may include searing or shock-like pain, tingling, numbness to body parts, a weakness that goes down the back to the buttock, thigh, legs, and foot in some people.
+Hence, these symptoms usually occur on one side of the body and may include searing or shock-like pain, tingling, numbness to body parts, and a weakness that goes down the back to the buttock, thigh, legs, and foot in some people.

 Neurogenic Claudication

 Lumbar spinal stenosis can occur with degenerative scoliosis.
 This is when the spinal canal in the lumbar area becomes narrowed and compresses the nerves present there.
 Importantly, this problem can cause pain in both legs or muscle cramps during daily activities like walking short distances.
+The milder form of this pain can get better if the person sits down for a while.
+Another method of relief is to flex the spine forward.
+In the severe form, however, intense pain can continue while a person rests or flexes forward.

 Severe Spinal Deformity

 The degree of a scoliosis spinal curve can vary from one person to another.
 Some people can develop a curve reaching 90° and causing a forward hunch called kyphosis.
-Extreme spinal curves culminate with balance problems and with ribs that dangerously push against vital organs.
+Extreme spinal curves culminate with balance problems and ribs that dangerously push against vital organs.
+However, it rarely causes impingement of the spinal cord to cause other problems like bladder or bowel incontinence.

 Diagnosis